matheus-giordani/matheus-giordani/README.md

 ## Hi there 👋
->Academic in Computer Science at the Federal University of Alagoas, currently working in the area of software development and technological solutions.
+>My name is Matheus Giordani and I am an Academic in Computer Science at the Federal University of Alagoas, currently working in the area of software development and technological solutions.

 ## &#x1f4c8; GitHub Stats